apache/buildstream/doc/source/install.rst

 BuildStream requires the following base system requirements:

 * python3 >= 3.4
+* ruamel.yaml python library
 * PyGObject introspection bindings
 * OSTree >= v2016.8
 * OStree introspection data

+Note that ``ruamel.yaml`` is a pure python library which is normally obtainable via pip, however there seems to be some problems with installing this package so we recommend installing it with your package manager first.

 For the purpose of installing BuildStream while there are no distro packages, you will additionally need: